denisrobert/VectorER/README.md

 ```

 Cross-shard canopies and mask-aligned parallel scoring keep the result
 identical; only the FS stage parallelizes the heavy part.
-See
-`.docs/distributed_batch_sketch.md`.

 ## The comparison set (19 options, native)